Religion

 Scout Troop and Cub Pack welcomes all youth regardless of religion,

 individual spirituality, sex, or sexual orientation.
-The Boy Scouts of America
+Scouting America requires

 track of your progress or completion of the course).
 In addition, Adult Scout Leaders are